Our top tips for navigating the motorway will make driving anxiety a thing of the past

 Additional tips to help you keep your distance:

-• In wet weather, two seconds needs to become four seconds.
-This is because reduced visibility means spotting hazards is harder, and tyres have less grip on wet roads, meaning it takes longer to stop.
+• In wet weather, two seconds is bumped up to four.
+Reduced visibility means spotting hazards is harder and tyres have less grip on wet roads, so it takes longer to stop.
+It’s no different for modern cars with fantastic brakes.
+Effective and early braking still relies on observant and alert drivers.

-• If you’re concerned that someone is following you too closely, then leave plenty of extra room ahead of you in your lane so that you can lose speed gradually if you need to.
+• If you’re worried someone is following you too closely, leave plenty of extra room in front of you in your lane so you can lose speed gradually if needed.

 Be confident

-Finally, the most important piece of advice: trust your driving skills.
+Finally, the most important piece of advice – and sometimes, admittedly the hardest to follow – is to trust in your driving skills.

-As we mentioned at the top of the page, motorways are actually the safest type of road in the UK.
-More than anything, it’s our natural fear of the unknown that makes many of us anxious about travelling on them.
+As we mentioned earlier, motorways are some of the safest roads in the UK.
+It’s our fear of the unknown elements we may encounter on our journey that makes us wary of driving on them.

 Driving on the motorway at night?